thacherT1D/new-angular-curriculum/10 - Building Apps/60 - Form Validation.md

 - What validations would you add in an input to make sure that there is a minimum length of 4 and a maximum length of 20
 - What validation would you add in an input to make sure that only numbers between 1 and 5 are a valid input (use regular expressions for this!)

-## Exercise - styling our form and adding some error messages!
+## Exercise - styling the form and adding some error messages!

 Now that you have a solid understanding of these properties/classes, let's build another form with an action of "#" and four text inputs for a username, password, email and zip code.
 Your form should validate that the username and password are both between 3 and 12 characters long.
 It should also make sure that the email is a valid email and that the zip code is a five digit number (use ng-pattern and regular expressions for this!).

-Now that we have an idea of how to style and display error messages, let's do the following
+Now that you have an idea of how to style and display error messages, let's do the following

 - include bootstrap for styling
 - display error messages if inputs are invalid (write whatever you would like for the error message)